Welsh Rugby Union: Rugby Services Agreement

-The current Rugby Services Agreement (or RSA) has been in place since 28 August 2014, and will be in place between the union and the four Welsh regions (Cardiff Blues, Newport Gwent Dragons, Ospreys and Scarlets) for six years.
+The current Rugby Services Agreement (or RSA) has been in place since 28 August 2014, and will be in place between the union and the four Welsh regions (Cardiff Rugby, Dragons RFC, Ospreys and The Scarlets) for six years.
 The RSA delivers £8.7million a year to the Regions guaranteed to be spent on Welsh qualified players with a complex matrix of funding, also guaranteeing a further £3.6million in loan facilities from the WRU repayable during the term of the RSA.
 Each Region also receives a one-off £500,000 payment on signature of the new RSA.

 The new agreement also allows players to be offered a National Dual Contract (NDC), which means the union will pay 60% of a NDC player's salary and their region 40%.
 They also become available for all Welsh senior matches, despite if the match falls outside World Rugby's international release windows in June and November.
 The WRU retained the right to play up to 13 senior international games each year with a 13-day release facility for squad training before the Six Nations and Autumn series games.
-The new agreement does state that the national team head coach, currently Warren Gatland, will be the sole person to decide who gets a National Dual Contract, with a long-term aim of only selecting players based in Wales.
-The limit on foreign players in regional squads has been capped at a maximum of six while each region will be allowed two so-called time-serving players who will be available for Welsh selection after three years' residency (rising to five years, effective from 31 December 2020).
+The new agreement does state that the national team head coach, currently Steve Tandy, will be the sole person to decide who gets a National Dual Contract, with a long-term aim of only selecting players based in Wales.
+The limit on foreign players in regional squads has been capped at a maximum of six while each region will be allowed two so-called time-serving players who will be available for Welsh selection after five years' residency (previously three years', which was effective before the 31st of December 2020).